Social media hearing takeaways: Mea culpa from Facebook, Twitter as lawmakers call for regulation

 Regulation looks likely

 Sandberg said Facebook caught and deleted hundreds of pages linked to foreign actors and said the company is investing in technology to better monitor content.
-But she also acknowledged the challenge of balancing free speech against the desire to rout out misinformation.
+She acknowledged the challenge of balancing free speech against the desire to rout out misinformation.

 "Congress is going to have to take action here," said Virginia Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee.
 "The era of the Wild West in social media is coming to an end."

-But even those like Warner who are calling for regulation acknowledge they are not yet clear what shape it might take.
-Some senators were focused on the threat posed by foreign influence while others, such as Democratic Sen. Ron Wyden of Oregon, zeroed in on concerns over user privacy.
+Even those such as Warner who call for regulation acknowledged they are not clear what shape it might take.
+Some senators focused on the threat posed by foreign influence while others, such as Ron Wyden, D-Ore., zeroed in on concerns over user privacy.

 'We were too slow'